 - While a conviction for prostitution carries potentially serious consequences, it is a relatively minor crime.
 If the defendant does not have a criminal record, the Commonwealth will sometimes agree to dismiss the charges on court costs.
 However, in some cases the Commonwealth will choose to prosecute members of a prostitution ring with human trafficking, which is a serious crime with long potential prison sentences.
 Even if a prostitution conviction does not result in jail time, it carries a stigma that can be damaging (for both the prostitute and her client), so the importance of resolving the case without a conviction cannot be overstated.

 It is dangerous for anybody charged with a crime to appear in court without a lawyer, even if the charges do not appear serious.
-There might be defenses that a criminal attorney will identify that will result in a favorable resolution of the case.
+There might be defenses that a Middlesex County criminal attorney will identify that will result in a favorable resolution of the case.
 If you are charged with a prostitution offense, you should hire an attorney to accompany you to court.
-Attorney Chris Spring prosecuted prostitution cases when he worked as an assistant district attorney early in his career, and has represented many defendants charged with prostitution offenses since becoming a defense attorney.
+Attorney Chris Spring prosecuted prostitution cases when he worked as an assistant district attorney early in his career, and has represented many defendants charged with prostitution, trespassing, and arson offenses since becoming a defense attorney.
 Call Attorney Spring today and schedule a free consultation to discuss the facts of your case.